saratkumar17mss040/Coding-challenges/README.md

 49.Write a javaScript program to create an array of specified number of rows and columns - rowsColumns.js

 50.Write a javaScript program to generate random quotes - randomQuotes.js

+51.Write a javaScript program to check whether a given number is prime number or not - primeOrNot.js

+52.Write a javaScript program to generate prime numbers based on the given upper bound and lower bound  - rangeOfPrimes.js

+53.Write a javaScript program to generate prime numbers based on the given upper bound - rangeOfPrimesUpperBound.js

+54.Write a javaScript program to generate prime factors based on the given given number - primeFactors.js